Sign up to our Newsletter

 Sugarman Law School Scholarship

-The Sugarman Law School Scholarship is available to two students enrolled in an accredited U.S. law school.
-The successful applicant will each receive $1,250 to help with their tuition costs.
+The Sugarman Law School Scholarship is available to two accredited U.S. law school students.
+The successful applicant will each receive $1,250 to help with their tuition.

 What Do You Need to Apply?

-You must be a current or admitted student at an accredited U.S. law program, and you must be in good academic standing.
+You must be a current or admitted student at an accredited U.S. law program and be in good academic standing.
 If you win, you may be required to send in your transcripts for verification.

-You are also required to submit a 350-500 word essay on a lawyer’s duty to bring about change for the individual and the community.
+You must also submit a 350-500 word essay on a lawyer’s duty to bring about change for the individual and the community.
 Preference may be given to applicants from or attending school in Greater Boston.

 Ottinger Employment Lawyer Scholarship

 The Ottinger Employment Lawyer Scholarship is awarded to a student who is pursuing a law degree.
-Applicants must write a letter as to why they are qualified to receive the scholarship.
+Applicants must write a letter explaining why they are qualified to receive the scholarship.
 The successful applicant will receive $1,500 to help with tuition expenses.

 What Do You Need to Apply?

-Along with your essay, you need to submit a copy of your transcript, your updated resume, and where you are attending law school.
-You’ll also need a letter of recommendation from someone who has helped you in your law career aspirations.
+Along with your essay, you must submit a copy of your transcript, updated resume, and where you are attending law school.
+You’ll also need a letter of recommendation from someone who has helped you achieve your law career aspirations.

 Scholarships for Women

-There are lots of scholarships specifically available to underserved students.
-See below for a list of scholarships for women.
+There are many scholarships specifically available to underserved students.
+Below is a list of scholarships for women.

 Mike Eidson Law Student Scholarship

-The Mike Eidon Law Student Scholarship is available for female law students entering their third year of law school who demonstrate commitment to a trial lawyer career.
-The scholarship has a value of $5,000.
+The Mike Eidon Law Student Scholarship is available for female law students entering their third year of school who demonstrate commitment to a trial lawyer career.
+It is valued at $5,000.

 What Do You Need to Apply?